 The first and most important step is: to get your baby examined by a doctor.
 Your doctor can guide you on the best way to handle your child’s cephalohematoma.
 Some cases require treatment, and others resolve on their own over time.

-In most instances, infants will heal on their own within three months.
-However, hardening of the hematoma can occur causing significant deformities of the skull.
-Other complications include infection that can lead to sepsis or osteomyelitis.
+In addition to deformity, other complications include infection that can lead to sepsis or osteomyelitis.
 These complications are very rare, but you should be aware that they can happen.

 In cases where the blood build-up is so excessive that it lowers the baby’s red blood cell count, a blood transfusion may become necessary.